xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 In the first hour of our day with you we will give a brief introduction to our agenda and logistics and an overview of the various numerical packages you will learn about.
-In addition, we will do a hands-on exercise that amounts to the `Hello, World!` of numerical software, the one-dimensional heat equation, and use it to help answer a very simple science question.
+We will also discuss important components of computational science and engineering, exascale computing and the need for scientific software ecosystems.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>